pursuit-curriculum-resources/guide-deployment/netlify-vite-react/README.md

 The name of these variables should match what is in your app.

 In summary, you will have a `.env` file that will only be on your computer.
-It will not be tracked with git, and it should not end up on GitHub.
+It will not be tracked with git and should not end up on GitHub.
 To add the values inside the `.env` file, you will go to your app's Netlify settings page and add them there to make them available for the live version of your application.

 > **Note:** This method of hiding the API key is sufficient for free API keys.
-If you are using more valuable keys (ones that required you to use a credit card), you will want to take extra steps for security.
+If you are using more valuable keys (ones that require you to use a credit card), you will want to take extra steps for security.
 You can read about [further steps to take on the Netlify website](https://answers.netlify.com/t/support-guide-how-do-i-keep-my-api-keys-tokens-safe-using-netlify-functions/293).

 ## Allow for links to different views

-The default configuration on Netlify only shows a Create React App's first/home view.
-If you have configured React Router and have an `about` page (or any other page view) and sent a URL to the `/about` page to a friend, it will give a 404 or redirect back to the home view.
+The default configuration on Netlify only shows a React App's root (home page) view.
+If you have configured React Router, have an `about` page (or any other page view), and sent a URL to the `/about` page to a friend, it will give a 404 or redirect back to the home view.

-To configure the ability to send a specific page view URL, you must create a file called `_redirects` inside the `public` folder of your app.
+To configure the ability to send a specific page view URL, you must create a file called `_redirects` inside your app's `public` folder.

 This file (**public/\_redirects**) must contain the following text: